 Abstract:

 Tropical forests are vital ecosystems because of their rich biodiversity and carbon sequestration abilities.
 Unfortunately, due to a number of factors, these forests are threatened by deforestation and degradation and are in need of comprehensive management strategies.
 The conservation of forests is not only vital for biodiversity but also for the ecosystem services they provide to the surrounding communities.
-The micro-region of La Mancomunidad La Montañona in Chalatenango, El Salvador is a hilly area with a population dependent upon subsistence and livestock farming, often utilizing slash and burn techniques.
+The micro-region of La Mancomunidad La Montañona in Chalatenango, El Salvador is a hilly area with a population dependent upon subsistence and livestock farming, often utilizing slash and burn agricultural techniques.
 Using NASA Earth observations in collaboration with Ministerio de Medio Ambiente y Recursos Naturales (MARN), the Earth Institute of Columbia University, and Agroforestry for Biodiversity and Ecosystem Services (ABES) Project, a methodology was developed for stakeholders and policy makers to monitor long-term changes in forest cover and to predict significant changes in woody forest biomass.
 A baseline time series showing forest cover and land use land cover (LULC) from December 1986 to January 2015 was used to forecast forest cover change through the year 2030.
 These predictions will allow stakeholders to identify at-risk regions to focus forest conservation efforts and management strategies.

 Community Concerns: